sandialabs/omega_h/README.md

 The bare minimum requirements are the [CMake build system][2] and a C++11 compliant compiler.
-Our build system support Clang, GNU, and Intel compilers.
+Our build system supports Clang, GNU, and Intel compilers.
 It is strongly recommended to use the widely available [zlib][3] for file compression.